Pyar Ka Pehla Adhyaya: Shiv Shakti: Plot

 Shakti Sharma is a kind woman who aspires to be a doctor.
 After losing her parents, she lives with her uncle, aunt and cousin in Varanasi.
 Shiv Kashyap is a doctor, who has a hurting past and is unable to heal.
 The series follows Shiv and Shakti's story, how they cross path and how Shakti becomes Shiv's strength.

 Shiv and Shakti becomes friends after frequently meeting each other.
 Shiv has a tragic past which causes his hand to shiver while doing any operation.
 Shakti wants to become a doctor and Shiv helps him get admitted to the college which belonged to his grandfather Ramprasad Kashyap.
 Mandira, Shiv's evil aunt plots against Shiv and Shakti as because of their friendship her plans of destroying Shiv and Shakti's career backfires.
 Shiv and Shakti falls for each other while saving Rimjhim from a fraud guy.
 Shiv and Shakti and Keertan and Rimjhim finally marry.
 Mandira brings out Shiv's past in front of Shakti and creates misunderstandings between them.

 Initially, Shakti was angry because Shiv has hidden the truth.
 Shiv loses his control and wreaks havoc.
 But lately Shakti realises Mandira's conspiracy and tries to win Shiv back.
 Actually Shiv was first married to Gauri but was killed by Mandira after her real intentions revealed in front of her.
 But she made it look like it happened because of Gayatri (Shiv's mother) and made Shiv felt guilty.
 They had a son Kartik whom they sent to hostel.
 In present Shakti tries to win over Kartik and then Shiv.
 She continues her studies and also bonds with Kartik slowly tries to win over Shiv's heart.
 Shakti faces various challenges led by Mandira.
-She gives fake medicine to Shiv in order to keep him unwell and loose his control over his anger in front of Shakti.
+She gives fake medicine to Shiv in order to keep him unwell and lose his control over his anger in front of Shakti.
 But Shakti controls him and later takes the responsibility of Shiv's medicine.